bryanjw01/ECE362-Project/README.md

 - ECLIPSE

 Project Description :
--For this project, our team decided to built the retro arcade game called Snake.
+- For this project, our team decided to built the retro arcade game called Snake.
 An STM32 used peripherals such as ADC, DAC, DMA, SPI, and GPIO to interact with the LED matrix, joystick, speaker, and the amplifier.
 The peripheral ADC was used to interact with the joystick.
 ADC retrieved values